mkg20001/resume/README.md

 In the Makefile, I invoke the `latexmk` command, which is obtainable via the TeX Live package manager (`sudo tlmgr install latexmk`).

-Other, more modern approaches could work better: if I had to start from scratch now, I would probably use [Tectonic](https://tectonic-typesetting.github.io).
+Other, more modern approaches could work better: if I had to start from scratch now, I would probably use [Tectonic](https://tectonic-typesetting.github.io) for local compilation as well, but as of November 2020 it still lacks out-of-the-box `biber` support.

 ## Credit

 [**Awesome-CV**](https://github.com/posquit0/Awesome-CV) is the main project that I forked and took as a template for my resume.
 Thanks @posquit0, you're great!

 [**aminmkhan's fork** of Awesome-CV](https://github.com/aminmkhan/Awesome-CV) is a notable fork that provides support for BibTex publications.

+[**tectonic-docker**](https://hub.docker.com/r/dxjoke/tectonic-docker) is a Docker container with cache-primed tectonic and biber.
+Thanks a lot, @dxjoke!